 Exercise is a great way to maintain a healthy weight to reduce stress and anxiety.
-However, when undergoing an egg collection cycle, exercise can have risks that need to be taken seriously.
+However, when undergoing an egg retrieval cycle, exercise during ovarian stimulation can have risks that need to be taken seriously.

 While you are taking your hormones and injectable medications, your ovaries are growing multiple eggs are one time.
 This dramatically increases the size of your ovaries.
 Since your ovaries are not used to carrying this many eggs on both sides, they can become unstable.
 This instability increases the risk of ovarian torsion meaning there becomes a possibility that they can twist.
 The risk is small but significant, so it’s important to know which exercises are more dangerous during stimulation, and why.

 Exercises You Can Do During Ovarian Stimulation